Barrister

 • mining and resources law; and

-• property: caveats, constructive trusts and resulting trusts in the Supreme Courts of Victoria and South Australia.
+• property: caveats, constructive, resulting and implied trusts in the Supreme Courts of Victoria and South Australia.

 • criminal law – prosecutions and defence (bail applications and pleas; breaches of community correction orders; breaches of intervention orders appealed to the County Court; traffic; drug offences; and white collar crime).